mslib/remote-host/README.md

 #### The UrlEncodedFromContent request

-The UrlEncodedFromContent request object can be used to send a request with parameters encoded in the request, these parameters being extracted from a given content.
+The UrlEncodedFromContent request object can be used to send a request with parameters encoded in the request, these parameters being extracted from a given text content.

 It supports the GET, POST, PUT, PATCH and DELETE http methods.